Contents

 The Night Shift: Physical Growth and Repair

 You have probably heard the old wives’ tale that babies “grow while they sleep” and science tells us that grandmothers were absolutely right.
 The relationship between physical development and deep slumber is undeniable.
 During the day, your baby uses their caloric intake to explore, digest, and interact with the world.
 However, when they drift into the deep stages of Non-REM sleep, their body switches modes from “activity” to “construction.”
-This is when the pituitary gland at the base of the brain releases a pulse of growth hormone.
-This hormone is the master key for building muscle tissue, lengthening bones, and repairing the cellular wear and tear of the day.

 If a baby is chronically sleep-deprived, this hormonal release can be disrupted.
 It is not that missing a nap here and there will stunt their growth, but consistent, high-quality nights ensurs that this biological clock runs smoothly.
-Think of sleep as the time when the body’s “software updates” and “hardware upgrades” are installed.
+Think of it as the time when the body’s “software updates” and “hardware upgrades” are installed.
 The energy that is conserved during the night is redirected toward these vital metabolic processes.
-This is why infants, who triple their birth weight in the first year, require so much more sleep than older children or adults.

 Building the Supercomputer: Brain Development

 While the body rests, the brain is throwing a party.
 In the first year of life, a baby’s brain doubles in size, a feat that requires immense energy and organization.
 Sleep is the time when neuroplasticity—the brain’s ability to form and reorganize synaptic connections—is at its peak.
 During the day, your baby is bombarded with sensory input: faces, colors, sounds, and textures.
-Sleep is the processing time where the brain sorts this data, deciding what to keep and what to discard.
+It is the processing time where the brain sorts this data, deciding what to keep and what to discard.

 Without adequate sleep, this filing system gets backlogged.
 Research shows that infants who sleep well have better cognitive performance, memory retention, and language acquisition (speech development) skills.
 The synapses, which are the connections between brain cells, are strengthened during the night.
 This means that the song you sang to them or the game of peek-a-boo you played is actually “learned” and cemented while they doze.
 The good nights are literally making your baby smarter by solidifying the day’s lessons into permanent skills.